jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/f18/15.JPG" size="50%" caption="I was winding down playing melee competitively but I went to one last tournament at Crossroads near Laurier.
 I placed 9th out of 13 people.
 Hilariously this may be my best placing ever at an official tournament." %}

 {% include photo.html img="/my-story/pictures/f18/16.JPG" size="50%" caption="TnT opened in Waterloo and I lined up opening day.
-I also like getting Taiyaki." %}
+They had some good Taiyaki." %}

 ## Winter 2019

 This term I took cs454 (distributed systems), econ212 (game theory), and co353 (computational discrete optimization).
-This term I took distributed out of interest, econ212 for fun, and co353 to finish my combinatorics minor.
+I took distributed out of interest, econ212 for fun, and co353 to finish my combinatorics minor.
 I liked econ212 cause you play game and test out your game theory strategies.
 I did much better in cs454 compared to cs350 despite it being similar working at the OS level.
-This time I didn't skip assignments to go to hackathons.
+This time I did the assignments and didn't skip and to go to hackathons.

 {% include photo.html img="/my-story/pictures/w19/1.JPG" size="60%" caption="I attended one of Dave Tompkin's Reddit meet ups!
 I've been meaning to attend one for a while but I was never in Waterloo at the time.
 I'm not a reddit celebrity but I met a few notable names in person." %}